kiddAM/kidd_jsx/README.md

 # kidd_jsx
+# a React.js website

+features:
+- my own version of a Carousel component
+- cute colors

+**to deploy from src:**
   requires npm

   from root directory:
-run `npm install`
+    - run `npm install`
-run `npm run build`
+    - run `npm run build`
-run `npm run start`
+    - run `npm run start`

   find other necessary commands in `package.json`

+**will be available online soon!**